Nigerian Universities That Accept Low JAMB Scores: 140-180 Cut-Off Marks

 Taraba State University (TASU)

-TASU accepts JAMB scores as low as 140 for many programmes.
-The university offers degrees in arts, sciences, social sciences, and education.
+TASU accepts JAMB scores as low as 140 for many programmes in arts, sciences, social sciences, and education.

 Kogi State University (KSU)